makrai/notes/dong1905-multiling-gen.md

-* We fine-tune UniLM as a sequence-to-sequence model following the procedure described in Section 2.5 by concatenating document (the first segment) and summary (the second segment) as input which is truncated according to a pre-defined maximum length
+* We fine-tune UniLM as a sequence-to-sequence model following the procedure described in Section 2.5 by concatenating document (the first segment) and summary (the second segment) as input which is truncated to a pre-defined maximum length
 * We use the F1 version of ROUGE [25] as the evaluation metric for both datasets
   * Table 3: UniLM against the baseline and several SOTA models on CNN/DailyMail
-  * LEAD-3 is a baseline model that extracts the first three sentences in a
+  * LEAD-3 is a baseline model that extracts the first three sentences
   * PGNet [37] is a sequence-to-sequence model based on the pointer-generator
   * S2S-ELMo [13] uses a seq-to-seq model augmented with pre-trained ELMo
     * termed as SRC-ELMO+SHDEMB in [13]